-The Financial Services portfolio focuses on improving the financial stability of low-income families in India by creating access to responsible banking services.
-The work includes:
+The Financial Inclusion portfolio focuses on improving the financial stability of low-income families in India by creating access to responsible banking services.
+Our focuses include:

 - Catalyzing the urban microfinance market in India (now in exit mode).

-- Developing and delivering a range of financial products (including micro-savings, MSME loans, and micro-mortgages) and services to meet varied needs of customers from low-income households.
+- Developing and delivering a range of financial products (including micro-credit, MSME loans, and micro-mortgages) and services to meet varied needs of customers from low-income households.

-- Specialised credit: ISFC (school finance), Intellegrow (venture debt), Kinara Capital (small-sized debt financing to entrepreneurs), Shiksha Finance (school and student finance), Varthana (school finance), Eduvanz (skill financing), exited Micro Housing Finance Corporation (now Svatantra)
+- Livelihood education credit: ISFC (school finance), Intellegrow (venture debt), Kinara Capital (small-sized debt financing to entrepreneurs), Shiksha Finance (school and student finance), Varthana (school finance), Eduvanz (skill financing), exited Vivriti

 - Micro-savings: Sub-K (last-mile banking)